Toluwalemi/hugo-blog-website/content/blog/the-5-best-django-books-for-beginners.md

 ***

 Hey there!
 My name is Toluwalemi.
 A Software Engineer and an Occasional Writer.
-[Say hi!](https://twitter.com/toluwalemi)
+[Say hi or reach out if you have any questions!](https://twitter.com/toluwalemi)